Issues At a Glance (see below for more detail)

 - Debt: Will vote against it and will use every procedure available to prevent it.

 - Obamacare: Unconstitutional.
 Doesn't need replacing.
-It needs to be canned.
+It needs to be thrown away.

 - 2nd Amendment: The federal government doesn't have the right to tell Texans what they can do with their guns.

-- NSA Scandal: When the government intrudes into our lives and we can't say no to it, our freedom is lost.
+- NSA/Privacy: When the government intrudes into our lives and we can't say no to it, our freedom is lost.
 Completely oppose.

-- Immigration: Illegal immigrants are here illegally.
+- Border Security: Illegal immigrants are here illegally.
 Secure the border.
 If the feds won't stop this, the Texas State Legislature should.

 - Social Issues: Like the 2nd Amendment, the federal government has no constitutional authority to tell Texans how they worship, what lives can be protected, or what marriage is.